Toki Pona: Provenance

-Although only 14 roots (12%) are listed as derived from English, a large number of the Tok Pisin, Esperanto, and other roots are transparently cognate with English, raising the English-friendly portion of the vocabulary to about 30%.
-The portions of the lexicon from other languages are 15% Tok Pisin, 14% Finnish, 14% Esperanto, 12% Serbo-Croatian, 10% Acadian French, 9% Dutch, 8% Georgian, 5% Mandarin, 3% Cantonese; one root each from Welsh, Tongan (an English borrowing), Akan, and an uncertain language (apparently Swahili); four phonesthetic roots (two which are found in English, one from Japanese, and one which was made up); and one other made-up root (the grammatical particle e).
+Although only 14 words (12%) are listed as derived from English, a large number of the Tok Pisin, Esperanto, and other words are transparently cognate with English, raising the English-friendly portion of the vocabulary to about 30%.
+The portions of the lexicon from other languages are 15% Tok Pisin, 14% Finnish, 14% Esperanto, 12% Serbo-Croatian, 10% Acadian French, 9% Dutch, 8% Georgian, 5% Mandarin, 3% Cantonese; one word each from Welsh, Tongan (an English borrowing) and Akan, four phonesthetic words (two which are found in English, one from Japanese, and one which was made up); and one other made-up word (the grammatical particle e).

-Signed Toki Pona and Luka Pona
+Signed Toki Pona and

 Signed Toki Pona, or toki pona luka, is a manually coded form of Toki Pona.
-Each word and letter has its own sign, which is distinguished by the hand shape, location of the hand on the body, palm or finger orientation, and the usage of one or both hands.
+Each word and letter has its own sign, which is distinguished by the handshape, location of the hand on the body, palm or finger orientation, and the usage of one or both hands.
 Most signs are performed with the right hand at the required location.
 A few signs, however, are performed with both hands in a symmetrical way.
 To form a sentence, each of the signs is performed using the grammar and word order of Toki Pona.

 A more naturalistic constructed sign language called luka pona also exists, and is more widely used in the Toki Pona community than toki pona luka.
 It is a separate language with its own grammar, but has a vocabulary that generally parallels Toki Pona. luka pona's signs have increased iconicity as compared to toki pona luka, and many signs are loan-words from natural sign languages.
 Its grammar is subject-object-verb, and, like natural sign languages, it makes use of classifier constructions and signing space.
 In Toki Pona Dictionary, Sonja Lang recommends learning luka pona instead of toki pona luka.

 Community

-The language is fairly well known among Esperantists, who often offer courses and conversation groups at their meetings.
-In 2007, Lang reportedly said that at least 100 people speak Toki Pona fluently and estimated that a few hundred have a basic knowledge of the language.
+The language is fairly well known among Esperantists, who often offer courses and conversation groups at their meetups.
+In 2007, Lang said that at least 100 people speak Toki Pona fluently and estimated that a few hundred have a basic knowledge of the language.
 One-hour courses of Toki Pona were taught on various occasions by the Massachusetts Institute of Technology during their Independent Activities Period.

 The language is used mainly online on social media, in forums, and other online groups.
 Users of the language are spread out across multiple platforms.
 A Yahoo! group existed from about 2002 to 2009, when it moved to a forum on a phpBB site.
 For a short time there was a Wikipedia written in Toki Pona (called lipu Wikipesija).
 It was closed in 2005 and moved to Wikia/Fandom, and then moved from Fandom to an independent website on 23 April 2021.